 Job prospects can be hard to come by in a competitive job market.
-Researching a company you're interested in working for is a critical first step that will help separate yourself from the competition.
+Researching a company you're interested in working for is a critical first step that will help separate you from the competition.

 What can also help you pitch your application to a job prospect and perform better at the interview, is demonstrating your match to the organisation's culture and values.
 Here are some tips for getting started: